U.S. Capitols of Washington, DC

 November 17, 1800 to Present

-The U.S. Capitol Building is located in Washington, D.C., at the eastern end of the National Mall on a plateau just under 90 feet above the level of the Potomac River.
-The site commands a westward view across the Capitol Reflecting Pool to the Washington Monument 1.4 miles away and the Lincoln Memorial 2.2 miles away.
+The U.S. Capitol, located at the eastern end of the National Mall in Washington, D.C., occupies a commanding position on a plateau nearly 90 feet above the Potomac River.
+From its perch, it offers sweeping westward views, aligning with the Capitol Reflecting Pool, the Washington Monument, and the Lincoln Memorial, creating a symbolic axis of American democracy and governance.

 A view of the Thorton Capitol of Washington by William Russell Birch (1755-1834) before it was burnt down by the British.
 Image is from Library of Congress Prints and Photographs Division